 Visibly frustrated, Mac paced over and hammered on the door.
 There was no response.
 He tried again, and after a lengthy delay, footsteps were heard coming down the corridor.
 Mac turned expectantly towards the small communication slot set high in the metal door.

 The hidden walker stomped to a stop, and the slot slammed shut.
 As the bolt ground to a stop and the footsteps faded away into the distance, the cellmates settled down to an inevitable wait—”Nuffin’ new there”, remarked Mac.

 Drake squinted at Virt, “Why are you dressed like that?”

-“Thinks he’s King Shit”, sneered Mac from the corner.
+“Thinks he’s King Sh*t”, sneered Mac from the corner.

 Virt surveyed himself.
 For a drinks reception at the Ministry of the Interior, a full suit with tails seemed appropriate.
-Sharing a grimy cell with 4 commoners, at least one of whom kept giving him murderous glances, he was feeling decidedly overdressed.
-Putting his nerves aside, he strode to the door, and made a few sharp knocks.
+Sharing a grimy cell with five commoners, at least one of whom kept giving him murderous glances, he was feeling decidedly overdressed.
+Putting his nerves aside, he strode to the door, and made another few sharp knocks.

 After calling “Guard?!” a few times, the slot slammed open.